Explore, understand, and find funding

 The funding opportunity should match the activity, field, and eligibility of the investigator

-Make sure both you and your idea are a match for the sponsor and/or mechanism!
+The investigator should ensure that they and their idea are a match for the sponsor and/or mechanism!

-- Consider if your proposed idea matches the funding opportunity’s intent
+- Consider if the proposed idea matches the funding opportunity’s intent

-- Ensure that you meet investigator eligibility for both the sponsor and the institution.
+- Ensure that investigator eligibility for both the sponsor and the institution are met.
 Some opportunities are limited to applicants at certain stages of their career, or to those who match other criteria.
 Duke also has eligibility criteria for principal investigator status.
 In certain circumstances, Duke personnel not eligible for PI status as defined by the policy may request PI status for a grant or project.

 The amount of funding available from the opportunity and the duration of the funding

-Amount and duration of funding should match your expected needs – much larger or longer, and it’s likely to be difficult to grow your idea or team to match; much smaller or shorter could necessitate scaling back the idea significantly.
+Amount and duration of funding should match expected needs – much larger or longer, and it’s likely to be difficult to grow an idea or team to match; much smaller or shorter could necessitate scaling back an idea significantly.